Hawarden Castle (18th century): History

 The core of the present house is formed by a mansion built in 1752–57 for Sir John Glynne, 6th baronet, to the designs of Samuel Turner the elder of Whitchurch, Shropshire.
-It replaced the 16th-century Broadlane Hall, the seat of the Ravenscroft family, which stood some way to the south.
+The current house is very close to the original Hawarden Castle, the current house having replaced the 16th-century Broadlane Hall, the seat of the Ravenscroft family, which stood some way to the south.
 Glynne had acquired the estate through marriage.
 The new house was of brick with stone dressings.
 The main block was three storeys high, and seven bays wide, with a projecting three-bay central pediment.
 Two flanking side pavilions were planned but may not have been completed.

 In the early 19th century, Sir Stephen Richard Glynne, 8th Baronet, inherited the estate.
 In 1809 to 1810, he had the house enlarged, and the exterior completely remodelled in a crenellated Gothic Revival style, by the London architect Thomas Cundy the elder, although the Georgian interiors were preserved.
 He died prematurely and Sir Stephen Glynne, the 9th Baronet, was left to make further improvements.
 He was the Lord Lieutenant of Flintshire, Member of Parliament for the Flint Boroughs from 1832 to 1837, and for the County of Flint from 1837 to 1847.
 In around 1830, he had the main entrance moved from the south side of the house to the north, and had a vaulted porch added.
-On the death of the 9th Baronet, the estate passed to his brother-in-law, the liberal politician William Gladstone.
+On the death of the 9th Baronet in June 1874, the estate passed to his brother-in-law, the Liberal politician William Gladstone.
 There were further alterations to the house during Gladstone's occupancy, including a wing housing a library, designed by George Shaw of Saddleworth, built in the mid-1860s, a muniment room for the storage of his papers (1887–88), and an enlarged porch (1889), these last two both by Douglas and Fordham.

 In 1896 the Archbishop of Canterbury, Edward White Benson, died at the castle and his body was put on the train at nearby Sandycroft station to be returned to London.